therealsphinx/support.balsamiq.com/content/desktop/classroom.md

 ## Training Your Students in Mockups

 Our tools are famous for being easy to use, but you might want to direct your students to our [support portal](/) for documentation and tutorials.
-I would start from the [Creating Your First Mockup](/tutorials/firstmockup/) tutorial.
+A good place to start from the [Creating Your First Mockup](/tutorials/firstmockup/) tutorial.

 You can also point your students to these two free courses on Mockups: